Back

 We offered a workable compromise — reusing the web version and wrapping it in a mobile-like app.
 WebView helped us do it.

-How it works: we install a WebView component in a mobile app and put there a link to the web version.
+How it works: we install a WebView component in a mobile app and put a link to the web version.
 When a user signs in, the mobile app opens an inside ‘browser’ and the work goes on there.
-Users won’t even notice that — they think they’re in the app, that is actually a browser 🙂
+Users won’t even notice that — they think they’re in the app, which is actually a browser 🙂

-mobile app developmentThat’s how we planned to outsmart the system.
+That’s how we planned to outsmart the system.
 And we did it

 Bonus: making offline charging stations a part of EvTrip brand identity